 As usual, even with a soup this simple, variations abound.
 The semolina is original and is featured in all the most traditional recipes, including the one in the authoritative Talismano della Felicità.
 But modern recipes often omit it, which makes for an even lighter dish, or substitute bread crumbs, which make the ‘lilttle rags’ taste rather like passatelli from Emilia-Romagna.
 The recipe proposed by the Accademia della Cucina Italiana in La cucina del Bel Paese calls for a bit of grated lemon zest.
 Some recipes call for a bit of chopped parsley for color and add a bit of finely chopped carrot and celery.

 The choice of broth is yours—chicken, beef or a brodo classico all go well.
 Chicken is my personal favorite.
 The important thing is that the broth be homemade and flavorful.

-This dish is not to be confused, of course, with the gelato of the same name.
-Another Roman dish called straccetti, is made with thinly sliced and shredded beef sautéed with arugula, but that is a recipe for another post.
+Stracciatella soup is not to be confused, of course, with the gelato of the same name, or another Roman dish called straccetti, made with thinly sliced and shredded beef sautéed with arugula.